 - The Gentleman Photography and Portfolio Theme

 Any of these themes will make your new photography site look awesome.
-You can also browse through the other photography blog themes on Themeforest or StudioPress to find one that appeals to you the most.
+You can also browse through other themes for photography blogs on ThemeForest or StudioPress to find one that appeals to you the most.
 Just make sure that the theme you choose meets all of the criteria listed above.
 Also, make sure your images have professional quality by adding photo effects and filters where needed.

 About Page: Add basic information about yourself and why you started your photography blog.
 This is something that you may want to alter or add to in the future, so don’t get too hung up on the details.